EuropaBON/EBV-Descriptions/README.md

 # EBV-Descriptons
-Detailed description of 72 Essential Biodiversity Variables
+Detailed description of 72 Essential Biodiversity Variables.
+[Click here](https://github.com/EuropaBON/EBV-Descriptions/wiki) to got to the descriptions.